 Bastedo, Heather, Quinn Albaugh and Alex Marland.
-(2014).
+2014.
 "The story behind the story: Evaluating the focus, tone and information in the news."
-In Elisabeth Gidengil and Heather Bastedo, eds.
+In E. Gidengil and H. Bastedo, eds.
 Canadian Democracy from the Ground Up: Perceptions and Performance.
 Vancouver: UBC Press.

 Marland, Alex.
 2014.
 "Political communication in Canada: Strategies and tactics."
-In James Bickerton and Alain-G. Gagnon, eds.
+In J. Bickerton and A-G. Gagnon, eds.
 Canadian Politics, 6th edition.
 University of Toronto Press.

 Marland, Alex.
 2012.
 "The case for a functioning majority government."
-In Mark Charlton and Paul Barker, eds.
+In M. Charlton and P. Barker, eds.
 Crosscurrents: Contemporary Political Issues, 7th edition.
 Nelson.

 Marland, Alex.
 2012.
 "Yes we can (fundraise): The ethics of marketing in fundraising."
-In Jennifer Lees-Marshment, ed.
+In J. Lees-Marshment, ed.
 The Routledge Handbook of Political Marketing.
 London: Routledge.

 Marland, Alex.
 2014.
 "Centralization of government communication: It's not just Harper’s PMO, it's also the public service."
 Canadian Association for Programs in Public Administration (CAPPA) Research Conference in Public Management and Public Policy, Queen’s University, Kingston.